Last Updated on

 The legal situation of cannabis in France is pretty straight forward: Cannabis is illegal in France.
 However, a report that was published by the French newspaper ‘Le Monde’ in 2017 estimated that in 2017 there were around 5 million cannabis users in France, of which 700,000 were said to be daily users.
-So it is no surprise that these ‘CBD cafés’, where cannabidiol (CBD) cannabis flowers were being sold, were such a hit.
-However, ‘legal’ would not be an accurate description of the current situation of cannabis in France, as the possession and use of cannabis in France have been illegal since 1970.
+So it is no surprise that these ‘CBD cafés’, where cannabidiol (CBD) marijuana flowers were being sold, were such a hit.
+Actually, ‘legal’ is not an accurate description of the current situation of cannabis in France, as the possession and use of marijuana in France have been illegal since 1970.

 Interestingly enough, this was only shortly before an economic advisory council to the French prime minister issued a report criticising France’s drug war as an expensive ‘French failure’ and calling for the legalisation of cannabis for financial reasons.

-So, that being said about the legal situation of cannabis in France: Which punishments can you expect?
+So, that being said: Which punishments can you expect ?

 The rise and fall of CBD cannabis flowers

-In November 2017, the Minister for Health announced that the presence of CBD in products for consumption was authorised, providing that they have a maximum of 0.2% of tetrahydrocannabinol (THC) (the psychoactive element in cannabis).
+In November 2017, the Minister for Health announced that the presence of CBD in products for consumption was authorised, providing that they have a maximum of 0.2% of tetrahydrocannabinol (THC).
 This was followed by mass openings of ‘CBD cafés’, but they were quickly shut down by a prohibition of the sale of CBD flowers shortly after.

-‘We’re not fighting like mad to ensure that the French stop smoking [tobacco] for them to start smoking cannabis’, Buzyn said.
+‘We’re not fighting like mad to ensure that the French stop smoking [tobacco] for them to start smoking marijuana’, Buzyn said.
 Consequently, The ‘CBD cafés’ vanished within a month.

 Other CBD products

-CBD products that merely contain CBD are still legal, as long as they don’t contain THC and are made from authorised cannabis plants that don’t contain more than 0.2% of THC.
+CBD products that merely contain CBD are still not prohibited, as long as they don’t contain THC and are made from authorised hemp plants that don’t contain more than 0.2% of THC.
 Products, particularly CBD-based e-liquids, are prohibited if they contain THC since the presence of THC in finished products, regardless of quantity, is prohibited.

 While ‘the production, transport, export, possession, offering, acquisition or use of speciality pharmaceuticals that contains one of these (cannabis-derivative) substances’ is decriminalised, all cannabis products must be approved by the National Medical Safety Agency.
 This legislation makes it easier to conduct research on cannabinoids.